oshikiri/hledger/hledger-ui/hledger-ui.m4.md

 Eg to see the contemporaneous value of a transaction on july 30, go to the accounts or register screen, press `/`, add ` date:-7/30`.

-In hledger-ui, only one of `B` and `V` can be active at once.
+Only one of `B` and `V` can be active at once (in hledger-ui).
-There's not yet any visual reminder of which is active; you must remember, or guess from the amounts displayed.
+There's not yet any visual reminder of which is active; press one of these keys twice to reset to normal mode.

+A current bug:
+while viewing the transaction screen in cost or value mode, with --watch active, if you save an edit to the journal file,
+B/V will not toggle until you to press g to force a manual reload.

 `a` runs command-line hledger's add command, and reloads the updated file.
 This allows some basic data entry.